mattymaloney/mattymaloney.github.io/_posts/2016-06-14-amazon-linux-ec2-instance-first-things-to-do.md

 ---
 layout: post
-title: Things to Do for Every New Amazon Linux EC2 Instance
+title: First Things to Do for Every New Amazon Linux EC2 Instance
 published: true
 ---